-With a helmet in place and headlamp turned on you are ready to experience Hansen Cave in its natural state.
-With a ranger, you'll scramble and sometimes even crawl on the trail leading to Hansen Cave Lake, along the same route Martin Hansen conducted tours in the late 1800's.
-You'll learn all about the sport of caving and low-impact caving skills.
+With a helmet and headlamp you are ready to experience Hansen Cave in its natural state.
+With a ranger, you'll scramble and sometimes even crawl on the trail leading to Hansen Cave Lake, along the same route Martin Hansen conducted tours in the late 1800s.
+You'll learn all about caving safely and low-impact caving skills.
 The tour lasts approximately 1 ½ hours and is considered strenuous.

 Be prepared to get your clothes dirty and have fun!

 Due to the strenuous nature of the tour, participants must be in good physical condition.